DrSloth/axum_either/README.md

 types.
 For this the `one_of` macro can be used to express the type and the `map_one_of` or `match_one_of` macros can be used to work with these types ergonomically.

-Note that this probes all variants from left to right, for performance it would still better to provide multiple api endpoints or match over the content-type header.
+Note that this probes all variants from left to right, for performance it might still better to provide multiple api endpoints or match over the content-type header.

 # Example